Deesen/ckeditor4-modx-evo/README.md

 ------------------------------------------------------------------------------

 ##### @todo:
-  - add linklist to link-button
+  - add linklist to link-button (URLS can already be created choosing from Modx ressource-tree)
   - customize all language-files
   - add optional modx-langKey to editor-langKey translation to bridge?
   - check inline @todos